joshtynjala/actionscript-3.0-developers-guide/html-content-in-adobe-air/programming-html-and-javascript-in-air/making-actionscript-objects-available-to-javascript.md

 objects running in other pages, you should always remove those event listeners when the page unloads.
 Otherwise, the event listener dispatches the event to a handler function that no longer exists.
-If this happens, you will see the following error message: “The application attempted to reference a JavaScript object in an HTML page that is no longer loaded."
+If this happens, you will see the following error message: "The application attempted to reference a JavaScript object in an HTML page that is no longer loaded."
 Removing unneeded event listeners also lets AIR reclaim the associated memory.
 For more information, see [Removing event listeners in HTML pages that navigate](WS5b3ccc516d4fbf351e63e3d118666ade46-7ec3.html).